husam-awadhi/actions-cli/README.md

 # actions-cli

-simple cli tool to with a modular design
+simple cli tool with a plugin design

 ## running the action tool